dannyboy/inventive_barrio_subtheme/README.md

-# Inventive Bootstrap 5 subtheme for Barrio 5.5+
+# Inventive Bootstrap 5 Drupal subtheme for Barrio 5.5+

 ## How to use this repo